Cosmological gravitational particle production and its implications for cosmological relics: Introduction

-The most familiar example of particle production in an external field is the ``Schwinger Effect,'' in which a sufficiently strong external electric field leads to the emergence of electron-positron pairs from the vacuum.
-The effect, first predicted by Heisenberg and Euler \cite{Heisenberg:1935qt} based upon work of Sauter \cite{Sauter:1931zz}, was completely understood in 1951 by Schwinger \cite{Schwinger:1951nm}, with a complete theoretical description using quantum electrodynamics (QED).
+The most familiar example of particle production in an external field is the ``Schwinger effect,'' in which a sufficiently strong external electric field leads to the emergence of electron-positron pairs from the vacuum.
+The effect, which was first predicted by \rref{Heisenberg:1935qt} based upon work of \rref{Sauter:1931zz}, was completely understood in 1951 by \rref{Schwinger:1951nm}, with a complete theoretical description using QED.
 The basic idea is that an external electric field interacts with virtual particles, accelerating electrons in one direction and positrons in the opposite direction.
-If the external field is strong enough to accelerate particles to energies greater than its mass over a distance smaller than or equal to the Compton wavelength of the particle, $|\vec{E}| > |\vec{E}_\mathrm{crit}| = m_e^2c^3/e\hbar$, then virtual particles can be ``pulled'' out of the vacuum and propagate as real particles.
+If the external field is strong enough to accelerate particles to energies greater than its mass over a distance smaller than or equal to the Compton wavelength of the particle, $|\vec{E}| > |\vec{E}_\mathrm{crit}| = m_e^2c^3/e\hbar$, then virtual particles can be ``pulled out'' of the vacuum and propagate as real particles.
 The rate for this is proportional to $\exp(-\pi |\vec{E}_\mathrm{crit}|/|\vec{E}|)$.
+Note that the electromagnetic coupling $e$ appears in the denominator of the exponential, implying that the effect is nonperturbative: it cannot be captured using perturbation theory to construct a power series around $e = 0$.

-We can use the Schwinger effect as an exemplar to envision pair production in the expanding universe \cite{Audretsch:1978qu,Martin:2007bw}.
-Imagine a pair of virtual particles being pulled apart due to the expansion of the universe.
-As space expands the recessional velocity of the particles increases with distance ($\mathrm{v}=Hd$; Hubble's law).
+We can use the Schwinger effect as an exemplar to envision pair production in the expanding Universe \cite{Audretsch:1978qu,Martin:2007bw}.
+Imagine a pair of virtual particles being pulled apart due to the expansion of the Universe.
+As space expands, the recessional velocity of the particles increases with distance ($\mathrm{v}=Hd$; Hubble's law).
 At a distance equal to $m^{-1}$, the velocity would be $H/m$.
-In order for this to be of order unity requires $H$ to exceed a critical value $H_\mathrm{crit} \sim m$.
-So if $H \gtrsim m$, the particles will obtain relativistic velocities within a Compton wavelength and particle creation is possible.
+For this to be of the order of unity requires $H$ to exceed a critical value $H_\mathrm{crit} \sim m$.
+Therefore, if $H \gtrsim m$, the particles will obtain relativistic velocities within a Compton wavelength and particle creation is possible.
 In analogy with the Schwinger effect, one might expect particle production proportional to $\exp(- \pi H_\mathrm{crit}/H) \sim \exp(-\pi m/H)$.
-Indeed, although we will discuss exceptions and details, this will serve as a good guide.
+Indeed, although we discuss exceptions and details in this review, this will serve as a good guide.